 EB5 Visa: This visa is sometimes called the “Golden Visa” because an investor can obtain a green card by investing a large sum of money.
 This visa currently requires an investment of $800,000.00 to $1,050,000.00 USD.
 Depending on the type of EB5 visa selected, the investor may not need to participate in managing the business.

 L1 Visa.
 The L1 visa is a hybrid visa between the E2 and the EB5 visas.
-Like the E2, it is a temporary visa with an investment amount of approximately $100,000 to $150,000 USD.
-However, the L1 visa is a dual intent visa.
-The investor can initially enter the U.S. temporarily but transition to a permanent green card by filing an EB1C visa application.
+Like the E2, it is a temporary visa allowing an entrepreneur to manage a business.
+Unlike the E2, the L1 visa is a dual intent visa.
+The investor can initially enter the U.S. temporarily but may transition to a permanent green card by filing an EB1C visa application.

 EB1C visa.
 This visa allows an entrepreneur to manage a company in the United States.
 Most applicants initially enter the U.S. on the L1 Visa.
 After they run their business for a year, the can then apply for an EB1C visa to permanently manage the company.